nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Cons: `Genre` must be synced in multiple locations, and deletion of a `Genre` from the `GenreList` would require the system to remove the `Genre` from all tagged `Animes`.

-Given below is a MSS of an example usage scenario of a user adding a `Genre` to an `Anime`.
+Given below is an MSS of an example usage scenario of a user adding a `Genre` to an `Anime`.

-**Use case: UCP1 - Add Genre to the GenreList**
+**Use case: UCP2 - Add Genre to the GenreList**

 **MSS**
 1. User requests to add a genre to the genre list